lossinimagesvaran-code/resume-ai-optimizer/README.md

 - **SQL Injection Prevention**: Using Django ORM exclusively
 - **XSS Protection**: Template auto-escaping enabled

-## 📄 License & Legal

-**MIT License** - This project is open source and free to use.

-**AI Usage Disclaimer**: This application uses Google Gemini AI for content generation.
-Users are responsible for reviewing and validating all AI-generated content before use in professional applications.

 ## 🆘 Support & Troubleshooting

 ### Common Issues